One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: A Benchmark Evolving Framework

 \subsection{Overview}

-We propose a novel framework designed to generate, execute, and evaluate evolving benchmarks for multi-turn instruction following.
-This framework consists of three integral components: a dynamic data synthesis engine, an adaptive evaluation protocol, and a suite of process-centric metrics.
+We propose a novel framework comprises three integral components: a dynamic data synthesis engine, an adaptive evaluation protocol, and a suite of process-centric metrics.
+Crucially, the framework can be flexibly adapted to diverse domains by simply preparing seed topics and defining in-domain constraints.
+An overview of the proposed architecture is illustrated in Figure~\ref{fig:overview}.

-Our \textbf{dynamic data synthesis engine} is designed to generate complex user queries in dialogues by leveraging a three-layer tracking mechanism.
-Based on the intuition of deconstructing real-world user queries, this mechanism separately manages topics, instructions, and constraints.
-This flexible mechanism enables the simulation of various human behaviors, such as progressive instruction refinement, topic switching and backtracking.
-By dynamically composing and adjusting these elements, our data synthesis engine supports generating an infinite stream of queries.
+The \textbf{dynamic data synthesis engine} is designed to generate consecutive user queries by orchestrating a \textbf{three-layer tracking mechanism} and \textbf{a query synthesis agent}.
+Based on the intuition of decomposing user queries, this mechanism manages topics, instructions, and constraints separately.
+It enables a flexible simulation of user behaviors, such as instruction refinement, topic switching and backtracking.
+The query synthesis agent transforms simulated state and a sampled user style into a final query.
+Query validity is ensured by an iterative verification loop involving an LLM-based synthesizer and different checkers, with human oversight as the ultimate gatekeeper.
+This dynamic composition allows for the generation of a theoretically infinite stream of queries.

-Next, we employ an \textbf{adaptive evaluation protocol} where the length of a dialogue session is contingent on model performance, governed by a ``patience'' threshold.
-Capable models that consistently follow instructions are presented with progressively longer and more demanding conversational threads.
-In this way, we ensure that the benchmark remains a persistent challenge for advanced models, resisting from saturation.
-On the other hand, repeated failures exhaust the "patience" score and trigger early termination, a dynamic that both mimics practical user behavior and allows for direct observation of the model's recovery capabilities.
+Flow theory~\cite{csikszentmihalyi1990flow} points out that users enter a psychological state of immersion which can withstand minor disruptions but collapses under prolonged failure.
+Underpinned by this theory, we employ an \textbf{adaptive evaluation protocol} where the length of a dialogue is contingent on model performance, governed by a ``patience'' threshold.
+High-performing models face progressively longer and more challenging threads, while repeated failures will deplete patience and trigger termination.
+In this way, our benchmark remains a persistent challenge for advanced models, resisting from saturation.

-Third, we shift the evaluation focus beyond final-answer accuracy to the holistic conversational experience by introducing a suite of \textbf{process-centric metrics}.
-For instance, \textit{continuity} measures the length of the conversation a model can sustain within the patience limit, \textit{stability} assesses the consistency of its instruction-following performance across turns, and \textit{recovery} evaluates its capacity to realign with user intent after a mistake.
-Together, these metrics provide a comprehensive, multi-dimensional assessment of a model's practical conversational competence.
+Furthermore, we broaden the evaluation scope from the final-answer accuracy to a holistic conversational experience via \textbf{process-centric metrics}. \textit{Endurance} quantifies the sustainable conversation depth, \textit{recovery} measures the model's resilience in realigning with user intent after a mistake, and \textit{robustness} evaluates the stability of instruction adherence across turns.

-The overview of our Benchmark Evolving Framework is illustrated in Figure~\ref{fig:overview}.
-More details are explained as follows.